Career Guide

 Who Employs Graduates?

-Banks & Investment Firms, Chemical & Pharmaceutical Manufacturers, Colleges/Universities, Communication Companies, Computer Service & Software Firms, Consulting Firms, Engineering Firms, Environmental Agencies, Federal & State Government Offices and Labs, Insurance Industries, Marketing Firms, Medical Research Firms, Political Organizations, Psychological Research Firms and Sports Agencies.
+Banks & Investment Firms, Chemical & Pharmaceutical Manufacturers, Colleges/Universities, Communication Companies, Computer Service & Software Firms, Consulting Firms, Engineering Firms, Environmental Agencies, Federal & State Government Offices and Labs, Insurance Industries, Information Technology Companies, Marketing Firms, Medical Research Firms, Political Organizations, Psychological Research Firms and Sports Agencies.

 Internships and Experiential Opportunities

 Students are strongly encouraged to participate in the numerous undergraduate research opportunities as well as individual and small group projects available in the department.
-There are a number of "hands-on" experiences available to students in Statistics, through the Center for Mathematical Modeling, the Office of Statistical Services, and in the Department of Mathematics and Statistics.
+There are a number of "hands-on" experiences available to students in Statistics in the Department of Mathematics and Statistics.
+There are numerous opportunities for students to engage in statistical research with a faculty member.

 View our list of internship coordinators for each major.